yshardulgmail/pages_example/docs/index.md

 permalink: /
 ---

-# HostOS Reports
+# HostOS Documenation
-Find all HostOS reports here.
+Welcome to the documentation for the HostOS Team.
 {: .fs-6 .fw-300 }

 <details markdown="block">